 5.3 Assigning an alert to a module

-Navigate to the agent edition where the defined module is and click on the 'alerts' tab:
+Navigate to agent edition, where the module is defined and click on the 'alerts' tab:

 Now add the module (Host Alive), the template (Critical Condition) and the action (Mail to XXX).
 Then add the alert.

-Once added, we can observe the alert from the Agent View to determine whether it's running or not, by observing the status color:
+Once added, you may see the alert from the Agent View to determine whether it is running or not, by observing the status color:

-We can wait (or force it) until the host is down to see if the alert works, or we can "force the alert" to see if it actually reaches the mailing address.
+You may wait until the host fails (or force it) to see whether the alert works, or you may "force the alert" to see if the email is actually sent.
 Click on the Force icon (see image):

-Finally, the email with the alert should appear in our inbox.
-As a "forced" alert it puts N/A in the data field.
-In a real case it should state the module's real values in the message.
+Finally, the email with the alert should appear in your inbox.
+As it is a "forced" alert it says N/A in the data field.
+In a real case, it should state the module's real values in the message.

 Pandora FMS alerts are extremely flexible.
-In some occasions they appear to be difficult to use.
-If you need a more in-depth explanation there is a specific chapter in the official documentation for alert management: Alerts in Pandora FMS
+Sometimes they seem to be difficult to use.
+If you need a more in-depth explanation, there is a specific chapter in the official documentation for alert management: Alerts in Pandora FMS

 6 Monitor a Windows Server with a software agent

-Pandora FMS provides two types of monitoring: remote (from the Pandora FMS server to different devices) and local (where Pandora FMS is installed as a software agent on each monitored machine, in charge of extracting the information you wish to observe and forwarding it to the Pandora Server).
+Pandora FMS provides two types of monitoring: remote (from the Pandora FMS server to different devices) and local (where Pandora FMS is installed as a software agent on each monitored machine and retrieves the information you wish to observe and forwards it to the Pandora FMS server).

-In this section, we're going to explain a software agent installation for a Windows computer and its basic monitoring:
+This section explains a software agent installation on Windows computers and its basic monitoring: